 Developing a Marine Bioassay for Emerging Contaminants Using Haliotis midae

-Published in Earth & Environment and Ecology & Evolution
+Published in Earth & Environment, Ecology & Evolution, and Sustainability

 The health of our oceans is under increasing threat—not just from visible pollutants like plastics, but from chemical compounds that are much harder to trace.
 These emerging contaminants (ECs)—including pharmaceuticals, personal care products, and industrial chemicals—are now being detected in coastal waters globally, including along South Africa’s shores.
 Yet, we know very little about their ecological impacts on local marine life.